Monday, November 25, 2019

 Henry thinks Libby left because there was someone else and Libby left because she thinks it's what Henry wanted.

 Daphne often works as a waitress at the weddings her mom sings at and she gets sad every time her mom sings a song (like "Because You Loved Me") for the father-daughter dance and laments how she will never be able to have a father-daughter dance.
 She decides it's time she find and meet her father, so she flies to London and leaves her mom a voice recording explaining where she is.
 When she first arrives in London we get a cliched montage of her on a double decker bus as all the tourist attractions flash by as "London Calling" plays.
-Speaking of the music, most of the songs in this movie are awful mid-2000 songs (the Michelle Branch one notwithstanding because I love her first CD).
+Speaking of the music, most of the songs in this movie are awful mid-2000 songs (the Michelle Branch one notwithstanding because I love her first album).
 The mid-2000s truly had the worst music of all time.
 The movie begins with a song called "Good Life" by Leslie Mills (never heard of her) and it contains insipid lyrics such as "Gotta get me out of the junkyard heap, kicking back in marigold dream" and "Falling in love under the raspberry sun, turn up the stereo, have some fun" and "Bean bags, bobby pins, glitter gel, I'm home again."
 Like, WTF are these terrible lyrics?
 Just because they rhyme doesn't mean they're good.
 No wonder nobody's ever heard of this woman (who I assume also wrote the song, but I could be wrong).

 She checks into a hostel and meets a boy named Ian who works there as one of his many day jobs.
 Right away you know the movie is setting them up for a romance, even though it isn't needed.
 I understand why they want to give Daphne an ally while she's in London, but the romance part seemed forced.

 Henry is running for Prime Minister and Daphne sees him on TV and learns that he is getting married to a woman who has a daughter about Daphne's age.
-I really thought Daphne was going to try to break them up, but if anything, its the mother, Glynnis (Anna Chancellor), and daughter, Clarissa who are trying to make Daphne leave.
+I really thought Daphne was going to try to break them up, but if anything, its the mother, Glynnis (Anna Chancellor), and daughter, Clarissa, who are trying to make Daphne leave.

 Daphne only has a photo of her father from the eighties, but she seems to know exactly where he lives.
 I guess since he's a well-known member of society, it was easy finding his home (not to mention it's a huge manor).
 Instead of going through the front (guarded) gates and asking to speak to him, she decides it would be more fun to sneak in through the back and go over a brick wall and into the garden maze.
 I guess this is done for comedy purposes as Glynnis and Clarissa are sitting in the kitchen and Clarissa keeps seeing flashes of what she believes is a "large bird".
 At one point, Daphne stands directly in front of the window and Clarissa screams and clearly sees a human has intruded upon their grounds.
 Henry thinks it's the paparazzi and calls security, which prompts Daphne to run away.
 Seriously, what was her plan here?
 They will call back to this scene later in the film when Daphne and Henry are trying to get away from the paparazzi who are in front of the house, so Daphne has him climb over the back gates, so I guess in the context it makes sense.

 We see a scene of Henry talking to his campaign manager, Allistair (Jonathan Pryce) who also managed Henry's father's campaign and is the father of Glynnis.
-Allistair is worried about this American teenager who is now living with them, but Henry assures him that Daphne is a soft-spoken, well-behaved young woman and as he says these things, we see juxtapositions of Daphne being obnoxious and doing things like sliding around on the wood floor in her socks, boxer shorts, and a t-shirt like she's Tom Cruise or something or walking around in her tank top and pajamas while dancing and listening to her awful mid-20000s music on her headphones.
+Allistair is worried about this American teenager who is now living with them, but Henry assures him that Daphne is a soft-spoken, well-behaved young woman and as he says these things, we see juxtapositions of Daphne being obnoxious and doing things like sliding around on the wood floor in her socks, boxer shorts, and a t-shirt like she's Tom Cruise or something or walking around in her tank top and pajama bottoms while dancing and listening to her awful mid-2000s music on her headphones.
 You're a guest in this house, girl, have a little decorum.

 Pretty much the next part of the movie is Daphne attending all these important events with her father and his fiancee and stepdaughter to be.
 Glynnis and Clarissa are always trying to sabotage Daphne and make her look like a fool, but Daphne seems to one up them most of the time.
 When she's invited to the Royal Fashion Show, Clarissa tells her she should wear something "funky"; that if she were to show up in pearls and a sensible dress, she would be a "plonker".
 Daphne wears jeans and a tank top (the only thing she appears to own) and shows up late at the show and ends up being confused with one of the models (even though they're all modeling dresses...how did the dumb idiot backstage mistake her for a model?) and she ends up walking the runway, instead, of you know, getting down as quickly and discreetly as possible.
 People seem to love her, though, but she ends up falling where faux Prince Charles is sitting with his two faux sons, William and Harry.